meilisearch/specifications/text/0034-telemetry-policies.md

 #### Logging

-Errors when sending metrics to Segment should be silent.
+Errors occuring when sending metrics to Segment should be silent.
 In general, the impact of data collection should be minimized as much as possible concerning performance and be entirely transparent for the user during its use.

 #### Debug build

-In debug build, no telemetry are collected.
+In debug build, no analytics are collected.

 ## 3. Future possibilities
 n/a